 Video of the Day

 The buoyant forces of water provide a cushioning effect, which protects your muscles, joints and bones from impact.
-This does not necessarily make it less effective.
-Water, explains University of New Mexico exercise physiologist Len Kravitz, is 800 times more dense than air and facilitates high energy expenditure with minimal risk of energy.
-Kravitz reviewed the research studies associated with various forms of water exercise and reported that aerobic activities that used the arms and legs in chest-deep water required a significant increase in energy expenditure.
+This does not necessarily make it less challenging.
+Water is 800 times denser than air and facilitates high energy expenditure with minimal risk of injury, explains University of New Mexico exercise physiologist Len Kravitz in an article on the University's website.

-Work Interval Exercises
+Aquatics Interval Exercises